 Pain can affect all areas of your life: your mood, your sleep, and your ability to move around and to think clearly.
 While many people will experience pain in hospital as a result of their condition or during recovery from treatment such as surgery, this pain needs to be managed.
-Controlling pain helps your recovery and there are many things you can do to help.
+Controlling pain helps your recovery and there are many things you can do.

-Pain should not be considered a part of life that you have to adjust to, nor is pain a normal part of aging.
+Don’t consider pain to be a part of life that you have to adjust to, or as a normal part of ageing.

-Pain is often categorised as acute pain, which has a definable cause and should cease once the cause has healed, or chronic pain, which lasts well beyond the period of healing.
+Pain is often categorised as acute pain, which has an identified cause and should cease once the cause has healed, or chronic pain, which lasts well beyond the period of healing.
 If you have pain, talk to your nurse and doctor so that they can treat the cause of it and treat the pain itself.

 Pain does not feel the same for everyone.
-Describing your pain clearly will help your doctor or nurse find the best treatment.
+Describing your pain clearly will help hospital staff find the best treatment.

 A person may describe pain by: